 - Live training event via Zoom meetings with trainer and founder of Born at the Right Time, Rachel Wright (4 hours)

 - Independent reflective task using specifically designed reflective tool.

-An inspiring, interactive and unique CPD accredited study day.
-Using sharing lived experience, research and best practice this training focuses on equipping practitioners to effectively communicate and work in co-production with families of children/adults who have complex needs.
-Every delegate will leave better informed with practical ways to improve future practice in a changing world, even one with changes imposed by coronavirus.
+An inspiring, interactive and unique 1-day CPD-certified training course sharing lived experience, research and best practice.
+Focused on equipping practitioners to effectively communicate and work in co-production with families of children/adults who have complex needs.
+Every delegate will leave better informed, with practical ways to improve future practice in a changing world, even one with changes imposed by coronavirus.

 When time and resources are limited, maximising interactions with family/carers is essential.
 Effective communication and co-production increases engagement, reduces complaints and improves outcomes.

-Everyone in health, education or social care interacting with families of children/adults with complex needs: teachers, physios, OTs, SLTs, LSA’s, PCNs, communications team, primary, secondary and tertiary care practitioners – and many more.
+Everyone in health, education or social care interacting with families of children/adults with complex needs: teachers, physios, OTs, SALTs, LSAs, PCNs, communications teams, primary, secondary and tertiary care practitioners – and many more.

 Testimonials from training

 “Training based on real experience making sure we remember real people in our practice.
 Excellent and would highly recommend.”
-Charity worker with Independent age
+Charity Worker with independent agency

 “Inspired to give parents more opportunity to make sure their voice and opinions are heard and understood.”
 Physiotherapist